-See the CTOS Executive Reference Manual for more detailed information about this command.
+See the CTOS Executive Reference Manual for more detailed information about the Status Code Reporter command.

 Entering Multiple-Word Parameter Values

 If you are using the Executive for programming or system administration, you may need to enter a parameter value containing more than one word.
 For example, you might do this to create a new Executive command or to create or delete multiple-word file names.